AeroLeads people directory · profile

 Enlisted Security Policeman assigned at Lackland AFB and Randolph AFB.
 Certified in entry control, patrol, and law enforcement desk operations.
 Accepted to OTS and graduated as a 2LT in Sep 2000.

-Thomas Wegner Education Details
+Thomas Wegner education

-Frequently Asked Questions about Thomas Wegner
+Frequently asked questions about Thomas Wegner

 What company does Thomas Wegner work for?

-Thomas Wegner works for Air Force Recruiting Service
+Thomas Wegner works for Air Force Recruiting Service.

-Thomas Wegner's current role is USAF Acquisition Officer | Innovation Advocate | Training, Education, and Recruiting Operations Experience.
+Thomas Wegner is listed as USAF Acquisition Officer | Innovation Advocate | Training, Education, and Recruiting Operations Experience at Air Force Recruiting Service.

 What schools did Thomas Wegner attend?